Parts Person

 Your career

 Graduates are prepared for entry level positions in the parts trade.
-They can find employment in a wide variety of parts operations in different types of businesses, including automotive, heavy truck, agricultural, industrial, aftermarket parts, recreational supplies, and warehousing operations.
+They can find employment in a wide variety of parts operations in different types of businesses, including automotive, heavy truck and trailer, agricultural, industrial and recreational supplies.

 Do you need help deciding if these careers could be a good fit for you?
 Contact Career Counselling Services.